Shuraa Tax Accounting & Auditing

-What is a VAT Return?
+What is a VAT Return in the UAE?

 Who Needs to File VAT Returns in the UAE?